 Sender email address.To include a friendly name, use the format

-as a sender without domain verification for testing purposes.Recipient email address.
+"Your Name <sender@domain.com>".Recipient email address.
 For multiple addresses, send as an array of strings.

 Combined total of all recipients (to, cc, bcc) should not exceed 50 addresses.